-Can I get into Monmouth College?
-The school has a 67% acceptance rate.
+How hard is it to get into Monmouth College and can I get accepted?
+The school has a 67% acceptance rate ranking it #34 in Illinois for lowest rate of acceptance.
 Last year, 1,628 out of 2,428 applicants were admitted making Monmouth College a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 56 percent.
 Monmouth College typically accepts and attracts "B" average high school students.
 Only 17% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.